mackron/fs/README.md

 fs_file_open(pFS, "gamedata/texture.png", FS_READ, &pFile);
 ```

-Here there "mod2" directory would be searched first because it has the highest priority.
-If the
+Here the "mod2" directory would be searched first because it has the highest priority.
+If the file
-file cannot be opened from there it'll fall back to "mod1", and then as a last resort it'll fall
+cannot be opened from there it'll fall back to "mod1", and then as a last resort it'll fall back to
-back to the base game.
+the base game.

 Internally there are a separate set of mounts for reading and writing.
 To set up a mount point for
 opening files in write mode, you need to specify the `FS_WRITE` option: